Empusa: Aristophanes

 A folk etymology construes the name to mean "one-footed" (from Greek *έμπούς, *empous: en-, one + pous, foot).

 In Aristophanes's comedy The Frogs, an Empusa appears before Dionysus and his slave Xanthias on their way to the underworld, although this may be the slave's practical joke to frighten his master.
-Xanthius thus sees (or pretends to see) the empousa transform into a bull, a mule, a beautiful woman, and a dog.
+Xanthias thus sees (or pretends to see) the empousa transform into a bull, a mule, a beautiful woman, and a dog.
 The slave also reassures that the being indeed had one brass (copper) leg, and another leg of cow dung besides.

-The Empusa was a being sent by Hecate (as one scholiast noted), or, was Hecate herself, according to a fragment of Aristophanes's lost play Tagenistae ("Men of the Frying-pan"), as preserved in the Venetus.
+The Empusa was a being sent by Hecate (as one scholiast noted), or was Hecate herself, according to a fragment of Aristophanes's lost play Tagenistae ("Men of the Frying-pan"), as preserved in the Venetus.

 Life of Apollonius

 By the Late Antiquity in Greece, this became a category of beings, designated as empusai (Lat. empusae) in the plural.
 It came to be believed that the spectre preyed on young men for seduction and for food.

-According to 1st century Life of Apollonius of Tyana, the empousa is a phantom (phasma) that took on the appearance of an attractive woman and seduced a young philosophy student in order eventually to devour him.
+According to the 1st-century Life of Apollonius of Tyana, the empousa is a phantom (phasma) that took on the appearance of an attractive woman and seduced a young philosophy student in order eventually to devour him.
 In a different passage of the same work, when Apollonius was journeying from Persia to India, he encountered an empousa, hurling insults at it, coaxing his fellow travellers to join him, whereby it ran and hid, uttering high-pitched screams.

 An empousa was also known to others as lamia or mormolyke.
-This empousa confessed it was fattening up the student she targeted to feed on him, and that she especially craved young men for the freshness and purity of their blood, prompting an interpretation as blood-sucking vampire by Smith′s Dictionary of Greek and Roman Biography and Mythology (1849).
+This empousa confessed it was fattening up the student she targeted to feed on him, and that she especially craved young men for the freshness and purity of their blood, prompting an interpretation as blood-sucking vampire by Smith's Dictionary of Greek and Roman Biography and Mythology (1849).

 Modern Greek folklore

 In modern times, folklore has been collected about a being fitting the description of an empousa: an extremely slender woman with multiple feet, "one of bronze, one a donkey's foot, one an ox's, one a goat's, and one human", but she was referred to as a woman with the lamia-like body and gait.
-The example was from Arachova (Parnassus) and published by Bernhard Schmidt (philologist)|Bernhard Schmidt (1871) Schmidt only speculated that oral lore of empousa might survive somewhere locally.
+The example was from Arachova (Parnassus) and published by Bernhard Schmidt (philologist)|Bernhard Schmidt (1871).
+Schmidt only speculated that oral lore of empousa might survive somewhere locally.
 A field study (Charles Stewart, 1985) finds that empousa is a term that is rarely used in oral tradition, compared to other terms such as gello which has a similar meaning.

-Modern interpretations

-According to Robert Graves, Empusa was a demigoddess, the beautiful daughter of the goddess Hecate and the spirit Mormo.
-She feasted on blood by seducing young men as they slept (see sleep paralysis), before drinking their blood and eating their flesh.
-When she spotted a man sleeping on the road, she attacked him, little knowing he was Zeus, king of the gods.
-Zeus woke and visited his wrath on her and Empusa was killed.